 Miami University maintains its campus facilities at the Oxford, Middletown, Hamilton, Voice of America Learning Center, and Luxembourg in a manner that minimizes hazardous and unsafe conditions.
 Parking lots and pathways are illuminated with lighting.
-Miami University has contracted with a privacy security company called Securitas to secure the Hamilton, Middletown, and Voice of America Learning Center campuses.
-MUPD and Securitas work closely with University Physical Facilities to address burned out lights promptly as well as malfunctioning door locks or other physical conditions that enhance security.
-Members of the University community are encouraged to report equipment problems to MUPD, Securitas, and Physical Facilities.
-In the event that Securitas no longer provides private security services to the university, Miami University will contract with another private security services company, which will provide security services substantially similar to those currently supplied by Securitas.
+Miami University has contracted with a private security company (currently Allied Universal Security Services) to secure the Hamilton, Middletown, and Voice of America Learning Center campuses.
+MUPD and Allied Universal Security Services work closely with University Physical Facilities to address burned-out lights promptly as well as malfunctioning door locks or other physical conditions that enhance security.
+Members of the University community are encouraged to report equipment problems to MUPD, Allied Universal Security Services, and Physical Facilities.
+In the event that Allied Universal Security Services no longer provides private security services to the university, Miami University will contract with another private security services company, which will provide security services substantially similar to those currently supplied by Allied Universal Security Services.